-A final note on tips for coping with TBI.
 Many times we use a strategy but somehow we forget it down the road.
 So, when you come across a technique, idea or strategy that helps--write it down so that you know success is possible.
 Each small success leads to bigger success and that leads to a path of hope.

 Victims of traumatic brain injuries can suffer from impairments of their cognitive, emotional and physical functions.
 It is not only the victims who suffer long-term consequences, but also their families that are often faced with mounting medical bills and rehabilitation costs.

 Insurance companies tend to drop coverage for brain injury victims after a certain period of time and families may be left in the dark as they try to come up with funds for their loved one's continued treatment and care.
 A number of patients do not get the rehabilitative care they need as a result of their family's financial constraints.

 The severity of a brain injury can be devastating not just physically, but emotionally as well.
 Our Brain Injury Attorneys have years of experience handling head trauma cases.
 We work many of these cases on a contingent fee basis which means that you only pay us if we successfully win your case.
 Our payment is a preset amount of your award only and we always factor that into any agreed upon settlement.

 The cost of brain injury treatment can be exorbitant.

 - Direct and indirect costs of traumatic brain injury in the U.S. have been estimated as $48.3 billion.